ddbj/www/_ddbj/update_test-e.md

 </table>

 ### DRA/BioProject/BioSample {#dra_etc}
-- contact us via <a href="https://docs.google.com/forms/d/e/1FAIpQLSf3Zhp12j2rFE5eYKVQNWejfsLL8Og3WrAFrOqg_gz1gcDUnw/viewform">BioProject/BioSample/DRA update request</a>
+- Contact us via <a href="https://docs.google.com/forms/d/e/1FAIpQLSf3Zhp12j2rFE5eYKVQNWejfsLL8Og3WrAFrOqg_gz1gcDUnw/viewform">BioProject/BioSample/DRA update request</a>
 - To change the scheduled release date of DRA and to release data, please login to <a href="/D-way/">D-way</a> and change the scheduled release date by yourself.
 <a href="/dra/update-e.html#change-hold-date">How to change</a>